Helkem/ZeroXNFTs/README.md

 # ZeroXNFTs

-Web3 Application to Search for any NFT Collection by contract address.
+Web3 application to search for any NFT Collection by contract address.

 ## Description

 Built with React with Typescript Vite and Node.js.
 Requires a MORALIS Api key for search funcitonality.
 Select a chain, input any NFT contract address or click the scrolling collections to search for and display an NFT collection.
 Eligible addresses avaliable on Ethereum mainet, Binance SmartChain, Polygon, Avalanche.

-## Getting Started

 ### Dependencies